-These are known as ‘related objects’ and are displayed on the campaign page as ‘related lists’.
-See this tutorial where I build a Custom Report Type for Landing Page performance.
+These objects are displayed on the campaign page as ‘related lists’.
+See this tutorial where I build a custom report type for landing page performance.

 Engagement History Dashboards

-These out-of-the-box dashboards enhance Pardot Campaign Reporting.
-The setup effort is low, yet the value added is high; all you need to do is add them to your page layouts!
+These out-of-the-box dashboards enhance Account Engagement campaign reporting.
+The setup effort is low, yet the value added is high; all you need to do is add them to your page layouts.